 • Great and diverse food scene

-• Walking distance to Willy Street Co-op grocery store
+• Within walking distance of Willy Street Co-op and Festival Foods grocery stores

 Cons: